 Both spectacular and mesmerizing at the same time, Fernandina Island is a beautiful collection of nascent Earth that’s peppered with a beautiful collection of equally mesmerizing creatures.
 From Galapagos penguins to the enigmatic flightless cormorants that hang around the black, lava rock coast (which is covered by a crowd of equally black marine iguanas), Fernandina rightfully earns its place among the best islands to visit in Galapagos.

-Best Island in Galapagos Decisive Factor: Sheer quantity of wildlife, including the waved albatrosses, Nazca and blue-footed boobies.
+Why you should visit it: Sheer quantity of wildlife, including the waved albatrosses, Nazca, and blue-footed boobies.
 Famous geological “blow hole” phenomenon.